legal resources necessary to hold negligent facilities accountable.

 - Shoulders, shoulder blades and spinal column

 - Ears, head and neck

-This is unfortunate, because nursing homes are required to follow proven protocols of turning or readjusting the body of every mobility-challenged patient.
+This is unfortunate because nursing homes are required to follow proven protocols of turning or readjusting the body of every mobility-challenged resident.
 In addition, the staff is required to monitor every patient’s skin routinely to look for any early signs of a developing pressure sore.